 Nancherla has also been vocal about what increased diversity in her industry has meant to her.
 She was part of the first cartoon to feature an all-South Asian cast with a female lead in Disney’s Mira, Royal Detective.
 Noting that she would have loved to have seen a cartoon like this, she noted: “I’m so glad South Asian kids today are seeing themselves centered on screen more and more, not to mention witnessing their culture depicted as more than just a stereotype.
 Am I biased because I finally get to play a self-absorbed, vapid teenager?
 Maybe.”

-She also gave a list detailing some of her favorite AAPI comedy pioneers and creators in this article, in case you need some recommendations of some AAPI comedians who are sure to make you belt out a laugh or two.
+She also gave a list detailing some of her favorite AAPI comedy pioneers and creators, in case you need some recommendations of some AAPI comedians who are sure to make you belt out a laugh or two.

 Maya Lin: Architect